Geographypods.com - School Geography

 Migrations within a county's borders have greater negative impacts at their origin than their destination.'
 Discuss this statement.
 (15)

-You must include and refer to the two images to the right in your essay.
+You must include and refer to the first image (red map) in your essay.

 Additional Stimulus